BC STEELHEAD INFO

 One general rule for steelhead fishing in BC is that winter-run steelhead like a rising river while summer-run steelhead like a dropping river.
 A very general rule and something that is impossible to plan for, but with a little bit of research into the rivers you plan on fishing finding those prime weeks can be narrowed down.

-FISHING JULY TO NOVEMBER
+JULY TO NOVEMBER OPPORTUNITIES

 There are two distinct runs of BC steelhead that enter the rivers from open ocean; summer-run steelhead and winter-run steelhead.
 Summer-run steelhead are what most anglers come to British Columbia for.
 These fish generally begin entering rivers in early July with numbers peaking starting in early August through to early November.
 The majority of summer-run steelhead are found on BC’s north and central coast, making their way into the Skeena River system and its tributaries.